Home > Footwear

 2. Every pair had rubber soles for a better grip on the rock.

-For this round of testing, we focused on two locations: muddy trails in the Pacific Northwest and desert creeks in Moab, Utah.
+We took the muddy trails of the Pacific Northwest, desert creeks in Moab, Utah and the varied terrain of the Tetons and Snake River.
 We also ran errands, walked along sandy beaches, and went on river trips.
 Late winter and early spring conditions varied significantly.
 Some days were wet and rainy, while others were dry and sunny.

 To test the claims of the quick-drying material, we submerged the shoes in water and left them out in direct sunlight to dry.
 There was minimal wind on this particular day, and the experiment gave us great insight into which materials actually dry the fastest.